brunonova/drmips/CONTRIBUTING.md

 *   Custom component descriptions in the CPU files: these are JSON files and are located in `src/simulator/DrMIPSSimulator/cpu/*.cpu`.
     The custom descriptions are JSON objects identified by the `"desc"` keyword.
-*   User manuals: these are LaTeX files and are located in `doc/manuals/*.tex`.
+*   User manuals: these are HTML files and are located in `doc/manuals/`.
-    If you create a new file, please add it to the `set(SRC ...)` line in the file `doc/manuals/CMakeLists.txt`.
 *   Linux desktop launcher: it's located in `misc/drmips.desktop`.
 *   Linux manpages: they are located in `misc/drmips*.1`.